John Lewis broadband help, issues and complaints

 Use social media to speed up response times

-If all else fails, and you can get a fast or satisfactory response via John Lewis's helpline, website FAQs and help pages or the company's call centres, you can try making your issue known using on John Lewis’s social media accounts.
+If all else fails, and you can’t get a fast or satisfactory response via John Lewis's helpline, website FAQs and help pages, or the company's call centres, you can try making your issue known by using John Lewis’s social media accounts.
 These include Twitter and Facebook.
-Make sure to keep things courteous and constructive, though.
+Make sure to keep things courteous and constructive, though; sending rude messages will not help your cause.

 Frequently asked questions